Big M

-Big M is a brand of flavoured milk that was founded in Victoria, Australia, in 1977.
+Big M is a brand of flavored milk that was founded in Victoria, Australia, in 1977.
 It was launched by the Hawthorn-based and newly formed Victorian Dairy Industry Authority (VDIA), which replaced the more regulatory-oriented Victorian Milk Board.
 In November 2020, Australian company Bega Cheese purchased Lion Dairy & Drinks from Japan's Kirin Holdings, acquiring Big M and other notable brands from the Japanese entity.
 This acquisition followed an earlier attempt made by Mengniu Dairy to acquire the brand in November 2019, which was rejected by the Foreign Investment Review Board.

+History

-Victoria's Minister of Agriculture Ian Smith appointed Des Cooper (MD of the Victorian Oat Growers Pool) as chairman, and Brian Purtell as general manager.
+Victoria's Minister of Agriculture Ian Smith appointed Des Cooper (MD of the Victorian Oat Growers Pool) as chairman, and Brian Purtell as general manager of dairy company National Foods.
 Purtell appointed agricultural-science graduate Peter Granger as Marketing Manager.
-Granger conceived the VDIA Marketing Plan to introduce branding and promotion to both flavoured milk (Big M) and reduced-fat milk (Rev), and this was embraced by the board.
-Until this time there had been dozens of small 'zoned' dairies, some selling generic flavoured milks.
+Granger conceived the VDIA Marketing Plan to introduce branding and promotion to both flavored milk (Big M) and reduced-fat milk (Rev), and this was embraced by the board.
+Until this time there had been dozens of small 'zoned' dairies, some selling generic flavored milks.
 With the exception of Ducats dairy in Shepparton, sales were minuscule.
 Ducats faced genuine competition from Midland Dairies, and this acted as a catalyst for innovation by both dairies.